open-telemetry/semantic-conventions/docs/http/http-metrics.md

 If the HTTP request method isn't known to instrumentation, it MUST set the:

 * `http.request.method` attribute to `_OTHER`.
-*  The exact method received in the request line as value of the `http.request.method_original` attribute, **except** if reporting a metric.
+*  Exact method received in the request line as value of the `http.request.method_original` attribute, **except** if reporting a metric.

 If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
 If this override is done via environment variable, then the environment variable MUST be: